SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 # Important information regarding Exchange Server (2010, 2013, 2016, 2019) 0-day exploits

-Today (Tuesday 2nd March 2021), Microsoft released patches for multiple different on-premises Microsoft Exchange Server zero-day vulnerabilities that are being exploited by a nation-state affiliated group.
+On Tuesday 2nd March 2021, Microsoft released patches for multiple different on-premises Microsoft Exchange Server zero-day vulnerabilities that are being exploited by a nation-state affiliated group.
 The vulnerabilities exist in on-premises Exchange Servers 2010, 2013, 2016, and 2019.

 Your Microsoft Customer Success Account Manager and Technical Support Teams will be engaging with your technical teams to assist in addressing this issue.
 We wanted to ensure you were aware of the situation and would ask that you help drive immediate remediation steps.